 Statement Regarding Consent to Entry of Orders or Judgment in Core Proceeding.

-In all adversary proceedings, in addition to statements required by Federal Rule of Bankruptcy Procedure 7008(a), if the complaint, counterclaim, cross-claim, or third-party complaint contains a statement that the proceeding or any part of it is core, that document must specify whether the party consents to entry of final orders or judgment by the Bankruptcy Court if it is determined that the Bankruptcy Court, absent consent of the parties, cannot enter final orders or judgment consistent with Article III of the United States Constitution.
+In all adversary proceedings, in addition to statements required by Bankruptcy Rule 7008(a), if the complaint, counterclaim, cross-claim, or third-party complaint contains a statement that the proceeding or any part of it is core, that document must specify whether the party consents to entry of final orders or judgment by the Bankruptcy Court if it is determined that the Bankruptcy Court, absent consent of the parties, cannot enter final orders or judgment consistent with Article III of the United States Constitution.
 See generally 28 U.S.C. § 157 (procedure for core proceedings and definition).

 Non-Core Proceedings.